PaNOSC-ViNYL/ase/doc/download.rst

 Run the tests
 =============

-Make sure that everything works by running the :mod:`test suite <test>`.
+Make sure that everything works by running the test suite.
 This will create many files, so run the tests in a new directory (preferably using bash)::

   $ bash